payara/Payara-Community-Documentation/documentation/user-guides/bypassing-jms-connections-through-a-firewall.md

 ## Configuring a static port for the Message Queue Port Mapper

-To assign the static port number to a connection service, determine which connection service and protocol you are using to establish a connection with the broker and set the appropriate configuration property according to the following table:
+To assign the static port number to a connection service, determine which connection service and protocol you are using to establish connections with the broker and set the appropriate configuration property according to the following table:

 | Connection Service | Protocol | Configuration Property |
 | :--- | :--- | :--- |